 Most pre-wedding parties happen on weekends, so if you do need to be on call then it’s not going to interfere with your normal job.
 Finally, always try to use the same suppliers for printed t-shirts, fancy dress, activities, etc. The more you use them the greater discount you’ll get and the larger margin you’ll make.

-An ever growing number of people are taking their health more seriously.
-As a result, keen runners whether beginner or pro are always looking for an organised race to measure their progress.
+An ever-growing number of people are taking their health more seriously.
+As a result, keen runners whether beginners or pro are always looking for an organized race to measure their progress.

 Parkrun has become an incredible global success story with over 5 million runners registered by October 2018.
 It’s free and accessible which is great but worth highlighting that all the runners get at the end of their 5k is their time emailed to them within 5 hours and a smug feeling.
 Race Entry is a great platform to use to get yourself started and full of great tips to grow your race.

 You have two main groups to consider – the runners and the sponsors.
 The runners will want a medal and some goodies to enjoy at the end of their race, the sponsors will want their branding in as many places along your route as possible.
 Both groups will pay for the pleasure and as your revenue from runner participation increases, the ticket price for sponsors will grow as well.

 Not everyone can make it as a professional in their chosen sport but many men and women enjoy playing sports throughout their lives irrespective of their level.
 As a result, recreational sports leagues can be found up and down the country with varying levels of quality, umpiring, equipment and statistics.